[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Next, try sending this.

-Please research the latest information on Amazon Bedrock AgentCore and summarize the main features in a table.
+Please research the latest information on Amazon Bedrock AgentCore and summarize the key features in a table.

-How was that?
-It should only be able to answer within the model's knowledge and be unable to retrieve the latest information.
+How was it?
+It should only be able to answer within the model's knowledge and unable to retrieve the latest information.

 11

-Since we haven't configured any tools for retrieving information yet, this is to be expected.
+Since we haven't configured any tools to retrieve information yet, this is to be expected.

-Let's grow it into an agent that retrieves information from the appropriate sources from here!
+From here, let's grow it into an agent that can retrieve information from the right places!

 Part 2: Change Behavior with Prompts